web-eid/vintage-web-eid.js/README.md

 # API
 - All calls are asynchronous in nature and return a Promise
 - While asynchronous, the API is still sequential - only one call can be serviced by a smart card (reader) at a time.
 If a call can not be serviced because this reason, the promise shall be rejected
-- The `message` property of a rejected promise (an [Error](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Error)) will contain a symbolic error code that can be parsed
+- The `message` property of a rejected promise (an [Error](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Error)) shall contain a symbolic error code that can be parsed
 - Conformance to https://www.w3.org/2001/tag/doc/promises-guide is intended

 ## Note about API and stability